mmalcorn/countrepeats/README.md

 ## Specs

-    ### 1. User enters a word to search for within a sentence that contains the word once, and the number of times that word appears within that sentence is 1.
+    ### 1. User enters a word to search for within a sentence that contains the word once.
+The number of times that word appears within the sentence is 1.
     * _Input: "The cat", "cat"_
     * _Output: 1_

-    ### 2. User enters a word to search for within a sentence that contains the word twice, and the number of times that word appears within that sentence is 2.
+    ### 2. User enters a word to search for within a sentence that contains the word twice.
+The number of times that word appears within the sentence is 2.

     * _Input: "The cat is a cat", "cat"_
     * _Output: 2_

+    ### 3. User enters a word to search for within a sentence that does not contain the word.
+The number of time that words appears within the sentence is 0.

+    * _Input: "The dog is a dog", "cat"_
+    * _Output: 0_

 ## Known Bugs

 _None yet_

 ## Support and Contact Details